Chiranjeev-Kartik/Chat-Room/README.md

 How to set-up the Server ?

 Step 1.)
-Run Server.puy
+Run Server.py

 Step 2.)
 Choose Online or Offline mode as per your use.

 Step 3.)
-Create a Admin name and password (for master control login in future).
+Create an Admin name and password (for master control login in the future).

 Step 4.)
 Note the IPV4 address given by the program.